 Caesars has agreed to purchase the bookmaker for a whopping $3.7 billion in cash, a deal that is expected to close in the second half of 2021.

-The two parties, of course, already share a US sports betting partnership.
+The two parties already share a US sports betting partnership, of course.
 This acquisition, though, allows Caesars to help the partnership reach its maximum potential.
 The combined sports betting and iGaming vertical could generate up to $700 million in pro forma net revenue in the 2021 fiscal year.

 To boot, Caesars could make a run at William Hill’s international assets, such as its gaming business overseas.

 Naturally, Caesars can create a shared wallet for its sports betting and online casino customers while cross-selling its rewards program to 60 million customers.
 On top of it all, it gives Caesars access to markets it didn’t otherwise have.